If your child is absent from school, please telephone or text the school office. Landline: 07 862 7172 Office mobile: 021 277 3214

 If your child travels to school on a bus; parents/caregivers must also inform the bus company at their earliest opportunity (see contact details under Buses below)

 If a child is absent for 3 consecutive days and parents have not contacted school, the office staff will telephone home.

 All daily absences are recorded at school in line with MOE guidelines.

-Weekly assemblies are held on Friday afternoons.
 These celebrate student achievement and certificates are presented to one student from each class.
-There is also a Principal’s Certificate of Achievement which is presented to the student who has most impressed staff during the week with their performance at school.
+A Principal’s Certificate of Achievement is presented to student/s for exceptional achievement.

 Appointments with Staff